-Rawan is the Mental Health and Addictions Worker at Horizons for Youth.
+Rawan is one of Horizons for Youth’s Youth Care Workers.
 She has been with Horizons for Youth since August 2018, and has worked in the field of Social Work for the past 3 years.
 Rawan is passionate about providing efficient clinical counseling through a radically compassionate and humanistic approach, and advocating for all marginalized groups in society.
 She has volunteered with youth at-risk of criminality at CACD, held a position at The Salvation Army Hostel and Half-Way House, was the Vice President of Amnesty International's Laurier Chapter and was prized Second Place for her presentation of Rehabilitating Sex Offenders at the Human Rights and Human Diversity Conference in 2017.
 She also conducted clinical work at COSTI, which involved working with women who were victims of domestic violence.
 Rawan has extensive knowledge about substance use/abuse, problem gambling, mental illness, trauma, and recovery from these ailments.

 jeffrey bellwood, shift supervisor